JohnDoe2025-ai/Pushpa-2-Movie-Download/README.md

 ### Plot Summary

-Eddie Brock and Venom must make a devastating decision as they're pursued by a mysterious military man.
+Eddie Brock and Venom must make a devastating decision as a mysterious military man pursues them.

 ---